arduino/docs-content/content/learn/02.microcontrollers/04.debugging/debugging.md

 ## Debugging Techniques Example

-A simple example will be used to demonstrate implementation of different debugging techniques and how they can be very useful for the development process.
-We are going to use [Arduino Nano 33 BLE](https://docs.arduino.cc/hardware/nano-33-ble) and use the LSM9DS1 inertial measurement unit's features to show the importance and ease of debugging process.
-The example code will be based on using [accelerometer](https://docs.arduino.cc/tutorials/nano-33-ble/imu_accelerometer), [gyroscope](https://docs.arduino.cc/tutorials/nano-33-ble/imu_gyroscope), and [magnetometer](https://docs.arduino.cc/tutorials/nano-33-ble/imu_magnetometer) at the same time, having the tasks to be executed in order to be able to obtain every value of the module.
+A simple example will demonstrate the implementation of different debugging techniques and how they can be handy for the development process of a program in the Arduino® ecosystem.
+We will use the Arduino® Nano 33 BLE Sense board, and its onboard inertial measurement unit (IMU) features to show the debugging process's importance.
+The example code uses accelerometer, gyroscope, and magnetometer data simultaneously, having the tasks be executed to obtain every value:

 ```arduino
 /*